 You don’t have to share every detail or the exact plan they followed to reach their transformation.
 It’s enough that your potential clients know that it’s your system or process that got them there.

 Your client’s success story is the truly inspiring content that people are seeking.
 That is the story that will convince them that you can change their life too.

 If you need a little bit of inspiration, I encourage you to look at what Dave Ramsey is doing.
 Dave Ramsey’s entire financial philosophy could fit on an index card, but that doesn’t stop him from having a radio show, tons of content, and a devoted following.

 An Approach That Converts

 The real conversion process happens when someone is living a similar story, and see themselves in the client story you are sharing.
 When they see that, bit by bit by bit, they will come to you.
-One of the extraordinary things about sharing stories in this way is that they will come to you about 75% sold on your solution and on working with you.
+One of the extraordinary things about telling better stories in your content marketing is that they will come to you about 75% sold on your solution and on working with you.

 Why not try that approach to storytelling?
 Why not allow your expertise to shine through?

 Telling people to trust you because you’re an expert will only get you so far.
 But, if you tell a story about a time where your expertise helped somebody else get farther along in their lives than then they could get on their own, that’s the kind of content that will build trust with your future clients.

 If you want to talk through this storytelling strategy, I would love to chat with you.
 We can talk about our marketing approach and discuss how our strategies can help you.
 Click here to book a call.